mwermelinger/kattis-guide/README.md

 contests, each with a selection of Kattis problems.

 Kattis runs each submission against hidden tests.
-If all tests pass, the user gets the points associated to that problem.
+If all tests pass, the user gets the points associated with that problem.
 Each user's points also contribute to the points of their country and school.
 Users, schools and countries are ranked by their points.
 Many users don't solve any problem after registering on Kattis.
-If you solve just a couple of easy problems you'll climb thousands of places in the rankings.
+If you solve just a few easy problems, you'll climb thousands of places in the rankings.
 The [help page](https://open.kattis.com/help) has more details on how to submit, the possible outcomes, and the scoring system.